frank-chris/Toy-C-Compiler/README.md

 a = 1;
 ```
 There is no separate declaration for variables.
 The first time it appears will be taken as the declaration.

 ### Expressions

+Complex expressions involving more than 2 terms are supported.
+Boolean expressions are also supported.

 #### Arithmetic operators (+, -, *, /, %)